 Marine biologists usually have a minimum of a four-year degree in the biological sciences, and many pursue post-graduate work as well.
-However, thanks to the addition of marine biology programs at community colleges, students can now find entry-level work in marine biology in a much shorter period of time, gaining on the job training as they pursue additional education or work their way up through the ranks of their initial position.
+However, thanks to the addition of marine biology programs at community colleges, students can now find entry-level work in marine biology in a much shorter period of time, gaining on-the-job training as they pursue additional education or work their way up through the ranks of their initial position.
 The BLS predicts that jobs for biological scientists of all kinds will increase at a rate faster than the national average over the next few years.

-As this video illustrates, the Marine Biology Program at Hillsdale College is a concentrated field study that introduces students to the ecology of shallow, subtropical, marine environments.
+As this video illustrates, the Marine Biology Program at Hillsdale College is a concentrated field study that introduces students to the ecology of shallow, subtropical marine environments.

 Studying Marine Biology in Maine

 The Applied Marine Biology and Oceanography program at Southern Maine Community College prepares students for a career as a research assistant or technician in the aquatic field.
-The curriculum encompasses both hands-on laboratory and field work, offering students a broad range of training in their chosen field of study.
-Students that enroll in the program begin with general science courses that include biology and chemistry, and then move into more specialized areas of study, such as fishery science, ecology, and oceanography.
+The curriculum encompasses hands-on laboratory and field work, offering students a broad range of training in their chosen field of study.
+Students that enroll in the program begin with general science courses that include biology and chemistry and then move into more specialized areas of study, such as fishery science, ecology, and oceanography.
 Specific attention is given to identifying a diverse range of marine organisms and performing oceanographic samplings onboard the school's own research vessel.

-The college website also states that many students that graduate from this program move directly into employment with public and private marine biology laboratories.
+The college website also states that many students who graduate from this program move directly into employment with public and private marine biology laboratories.
 Others land positions in state and federal marine resource agencies or environmental protection agencies.
 The associate in science degree can also be the first step to additional education and training in the field of marine biology.

 Programs Available in the Florida Keys

 Patrick Rice, dean of the diving school, told KeysNet.com, "For research diving, we're under the AAUS.
-We don't really have to change any of our curriculum.
+We don't really have to change any of our curricula.
 In our application to the AAUS, we took two of the courses we were currently teaching [research and rescue diving] because we believed they covered the curriculum a scientific diver should know."
-The school hopes that the first student will gain certification in scientific diving by this summer.
+The school hopes the first student will gain certification in scientific diving by this summer.
 Rice added that potential employers for those with certification include the National Oceanic and Atmospheric Association and Mote Marine Laboratory.

 As this video describes, California State University Long Beach is one of only a handful of schools that offer a Bachelor of Science degree in Marine Biology; many other schools offer a marine biology specialization or option with their biological sciences degree.